Activities & Objectives

 Journal Club

-On April 4, 2024, our first journal club, led by Ahmed Saleh, explored hot topics in OB/GYN, psychiatry, dermatology, cardiology, and neurology.
+Our first journal club, led by Ahmed Saleh, explored hot topics in OB/GYN, psychiatry, dermatology, cardiology, and neurology.
 Attendees dove into lively discussions, delving deeply into specific fields and sparking new ideas.
+With engaging presentations and dynamic discussions, our event proved to be an invaluable platform for collaborative learning and exploration of the latest research trends.

 Case Report Workshop

-On March 23rd, 2024, Isrc Georgia hosted a Case Report Workshop at New Vision University, led by Mohammed M Ahmed.
+Isrc Georgia hosted a Case Report Workshop at New Vision University, led by Mohammed M Ahmed.

 Attendees learned about the importance of case reports and how to write them effectively.
 They eagerly immersed themselves in crafting their own reports in teams, making it an enriching experience for sharing medical insights!